 Example from Philipps:

-Why is packaging so important and how does it work?
+Why is Packaging so important and how does it work?

 Packaging is a fantastic way of raising your brand’s recognition.
 Thus, it’s important to make a solid first impression because your packaging frequently gives people their initial impression of your brand.
 Your packaging can prominently feature your logo and other brand components, and it can even function as a brand aspect in and of itself.
 Customers will get familiar with your brand when they see your packaging in stores, increasing the likelihood that they will choose your brand the next time they need a product you provide.